darul75/personal-blog/posts/2015/2015-07-16_play-with-webpack-hot-replacement.md

 ## Write a loader

-Why ? because you have perhaps specific needs and that is what makes webpack insanely modular.
+Why ? because you may have specific needs, webpack is your swiss knife.

 [documentation](http://webpack.github.io/docs/how-to-write-a-loader.html)